 6. Registration fees include complimentary refreshments, lunch and conference materials.

-7. The deadline date for conference registration has been extended until 5.00 pm on Friday 24th March, 2017.
+7. The deadline date for conference registration is 8th March 2018.
 No further bookings will be accepted after this time.

 10. Any delegate registered to attend, who for whatever reason may not be able to attend the congress, is still liable for payment as per the cancellation policy in point 8.